BenjaminKA/my-game/README.md

 10. **Level 9: Ninjas!**
 11. **Level 10: Stronghold** (Everyone + boss at end)

-Levels may include enemies from previous levels, but a new enemy is introduced ever level.
+Levels may include enemies from previous levels, but a new enemy is introduced every level.

 Enemies description: